-It is not the intent of the Commission to guarantee that a specific individual is suitable for employment or to impose restrictive staffing requirements on any agency.
-Rather, the objective is to establish a national certification process that can be used with confidence by any interested party as a measure of an individual's basic knowledge of disability compensation systems.
+It is not the intent of the Commission to guarantee that a specific individual is suitable for employment or to impose restrictive staffing requirements.
+Rather, the objective is to establish a national certification process that can be used with confidence by any interested party as an assessment of an individual's basic knowledge of voluntary and statutory disability income replacement and job protection regulations, compliance with these programs, and return to work strategies which can help protect the employees' and employers' interests.